jonathancraddock/mootparadox_grav/pages/02.blog/06.scafell-pike-from-seathwaite/item.md

 ![corridor-route-down_av1f](corridor-route-down_av1f.jpg "Looking down towards the Corridor Route")

-> The Corridor Route links grassy shelves on the very rough western flanks of Great End and Broad Crag and is, in fact, the one and only easy passage along this flank, which is deeply cut by ravines.
+> "The Corridor Route links grassy shelves on the very rough western flanks of Great End and Broad Crag and is, in fact, the one and only easy passage along this flank, which is deeply cut by ravines."

 The path is secure, but becomes narrow as you traverse around and over Stand Crag - due to the ravines below.
 So whilst it's not difficult, it might not be an ideal route if you dislike the sensation of having a steep drop-off to one side.